deepak147/DV-Tweet-Recognition/README.md

-# DV-Tweet-RecognitioTweepy API.
+# DV-Tweet-Recognition
 Classification of tweets in order to find victims who might have faced Domestic Violence using CNN.
-Data screaped from twitter using t
+Data screaped from twitter using Tweepy API.

 Libraries
 * tensorflow 2.8.0